g-occhialini/odin-recipes/README.md

 # odin-recipes
-My first project for The Odin Project
+My first project for The Odin Project.
+I will be featuring my HTML skills and building a brutalist website that features recipes.